 No Overdraft Guarantee

 Since Digit’s algorithms are designed only to withdraw what you can afford, the likelihood of a checking overdraft due to a Digit withdrawal is low.
-However, should Digit ever cause an overdraft, the company guarantees reimbursement of any associated fees or interest charges.
+However, should Digit ever cause an overdraft, the company guarantees reimbursement of up to two overdraft fees.

 Digit has a live customer support team available by phone during Pacific Standard Time business hours.
 You can also email [email protected] for a fast response, typically one business day or less.